 The 1975 season opened with losses to Port and Sturt in the first two rounds but was followed by 16 successive victories and the the Grand Final win against Glenelg.
 Bob Hammond’s team brought Norwood its first premiership since 1950.

 After premiership success, the following two seasons were disappointing for the club when it failed failed to finish higher than fourth position, but did win the Ardath Cup in 1977 by defeating East Perth in the National Football League.

 The 1978 minor round was dominated by Sturt which, after one loss, finished six games ahead of second placed Norwood.
 Victories against Glenelg in the qualifying final and Port in the preliminary final saw Norwood in the Grand Final against the seemingly invincible Sturt team.
 In a barn storming final quarter the Redlegs won a classic by one point, a tribute to the vigorous training regime and direct attacking game that Hammond had brought to the club.

 1979 was a disappointing year, when it was generally considered that Norwood had the strongest lineup in the league but finished in fourth position.
 It was also Bob Hammond’s final year as coach.

 Hammond went on to coach the South Australian State of Origin team in its first win over the Victorian origin team in 1983 and in 1984 served as caretaker coach in eight games for the Sydney Swans.

 He served as chairman of the Adelaide Football Club from 1991 to 2000 and in 2001 was named as back pocket in North Adelaide’s Team of the Century.

-Bob Hammond’s outstanding contribution to football was recognised in 2002 when he was inducted into the South Australian Football Hall of Fame and the AFL Hall of Fame in 2015
+Bob Hammond’s outstanding contribution to football in the state was recognised in 2002 when he was inducted into the South Australian Football Hall of Fame and in 2015 to the Australian Football Hall of Fame.

 W Heading Feb 2017